 Staking node operators and providers

 If you are a staker running your own node setup or a node infrastructure provider, there are a few things you need to be aware of after The Merge.

 If you're operating a non-validating Ethereum node, the most significant change that came with The Merge was the requirement to run clients for BOTH the execution layer AND the consensus layer.

 Dapp and smart contract developers

-This will signal the end of proof-of-work for Ethereum and start the era of a more sustainable, eco-friendly Ethereum.
+The Merge marked the end of proof-of-work for Ethereum and start the era of a more sustainable, eco-friendly Ethereum.
+Ethereum's energy consumption dropped by an estimated 99.95%, making Ethereum a green blockchain.
 Learn more about Ethereum energy consumption.